2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/breaking-changes.md

 	1. from `ToSic.SexyContent.ISxcInstance` to `ToSic.Sxc.Blocks.IBlockContext`
 	1. actually moved a lot of things there incl. `ContentBlock` now `BlockConfiguration` and more - all internal stuff
 1. Moving the `ToSic.SexyContent.App` to `ToSic.Sxc.Apps.App`
+1. In a razor page, we added the preferred `Purpose`.
+The old `InstancePurpose` will still work

 #### Changed, but completely internal